|

 the Catholics and Jews are here under sufferance.
 See The Conquerors:

-Roosevelt, Truman and the Destruction of Hitlers Germany 1941-1945
+Roosevelt, truman and the Destruction of Hitlers Germany 1941-1945

 (Simon & Schuster) by Michael Beschloss.
 An excerpt can be found at